chrismin1202/spark-bootcamp/spark-on-k8s/README.md

        --num-rows 20
    ```
    * Note 1: The master `k8s://https://localhost:6443` needs to be changed if the host and/or port of your Kubernetes master is different.
+   * Note 2: `spark.kubernetes.authenticate.driver.serviceAccountName` is set to `spark`.
+See Troubleshooting section below for setting service account.
+   * Note 3: `spark.kubernetes.namespace` is set to `spark`.
+If you are using another namespace, change `spark` to the namespace you intend to use.
+If there is no namespace called `spark` and it does not exist yet, you need to create one:
+     ```sh
+     kubectl create namespace spark
+     ```
-   * Note 2: If you changed the tag name from "spark-docker" to something else, you need to update the conf `spark.kubernetes.container.image=spark:spark-docker` accordingly.<br/>
+   * Note 4: If you changed the tag name from "spark-docker" to something else, you need to update the conf `spark.kubernetes.container.image=spark:spark-docker` accordingly.
-   * Note 3: `local:///opt/spark/dependencies/spark-cassandra.jar` is the location of the jar within the Docker image.<br/>
+   * Note 5: `local:///opt/spark/dependencies/spark-cassandra.jar` is the location of the jar within the Docker image.
-   * Note 4: The following arguments are the arguments for `chrism.spark.cassandra.ConnectCassandra`.
+   * Note 6: The following arguments are the arguments for `chrism.spark.cassandra.ConnectCassandra`.
      ```
      --cassandra-host cassandra-0.cassandra.cassandra \
      --keyspace test_db \